It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 Here's the upshot of today.

-The Republicans of the Senate yesterday gave uh Obama a chance to take total control of the spending cuts, and he said he'd veto it if the bill ever got his way, it would never gonna get there, but he would veto it.
+The Republicans in the Senate yesterday gave Obama a chance to take total control of the spending cuts, and he said he'd veto it if the bill ever got his way.

-He doesn't want his name on anything that's happening, did a press conference today before the program started and said that the next six months any activity that's negative is gonna be tied to the sequester, and the sequester happened because of the Republicans.
+Did a press conference today before the program started and said that the next six months, any activity that's negative is going to be tied to the sequester, and the sequester happened because of the Republicans.

-This is a limbaugh theorem in perfect wide open view.
+This is a Limbaugh theorem in perfect wide open view.

 All kinds of negative stuff happening that Obama has nothing to do with.